-Ingram Spark provides only printing and a distribution channel to sales outlets.
-Spark authors must provide their own book cover files, and their manuscripts should be formatted in Adobe InDesign or other professional publishing software and submitted as pdf files to Spark specifications.
+IS provides printing and a distribution channel to sales outlets.
+Authors must provide their own book cover files, and their manuscripts should be formatted in Adobe InDesign and submitted as pdf files to IS specifications.
 The author is responsible for figuring out the uploading, so hiring professional cover designers and interior formatters who can get the files ready correctly is a good idea.
-Spark provides a cover template based on the book’s size and number of pages (which should be divisible by 2, with the final page being blank).
+IS provides a cover template based on the book’s dimensions and page count (which should be divisible by 2, with the final page being blank).

 Book distribution and sales:

 IngramSpark does not sell to individuals.
 IS provides books to Ingram, Amazon, B&N, and other online booksellers, including internationally.
 Online sellers and physical bookstores and libraries order IS books through Ingram Content Group.
 Authors set a discount rate between 30% and 55% for these buyers.
 If an author expects sales to libraries or bookstores, discount rate is best set at 45-55% of list price with returns allowed.
 The 55% is industry standard.
 If an author expects sales only through online sellers like Amazon or B&N, the discount can be set at the lower rate of 40%, or even 35%.
 At 40% discount, the author receives 60% of list price minus printing cost and minor admin fee.
 Ebook income for authors is 40% minus a small fee.